flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 Now complete the "After Take Off checklist"

-- Landing gear up
+1. Landing gear up
 - Flaps retracted
 - Packs on
 - Check Baro setting: above transition altitude (defined in the ECAM PERF page) set it to STD by pulling the baro knob.
-A flashing baro value in the PFD will remind you in case you forgot.
+A flashing baro value in the PFD will remind us in case we forgot.

 This is usually a good time to contact ATC Departure to check in with your current altitude.
-In most cases ATC will now give you a higher climb altitude.
+In most cases ATC will now give us a higher climb altitude.
-If you do not receive a higher altitude you have to level off at the previously cleared altitude (cleared by ATC or navigational charts).
-If you have the Autopilot activated it will level off automatically at the Selected Altitude.
+If we did not receive a higher altitude we have to level off at the previously cleared altitude (cleared by ATC or navigational charts).
+If we have the __Autopilot__ activated it will level off automatically at the Selected Altitude.

 This concludes the *Initial Climb*.